Summit draws attention to vital role of nuclear

 Yates agreed, saying, “cost of energy does change behavior.
 We live electricity-intense lifestyles.”

-Duke Energy’s Brett Carter said it’s unlikely the United States will meet its clean energy goals without defining the role of coal.
+Duke Energy’s Brett Carter said it’s unlikely the United States will meet its clean energy goals without defining the future of coal in the Carolinas and beyond.
 “We need carbon sequestration” to succeed, he said.

 He also said South Carolina needs to catch up with North Carolina and pass Renewable Portfolio Standards.
 North Carolina has set a goal of 12.5% of its energy needs to be generated from renewable sources by 2020.
 South Carolina needs to let the utilities know what its standard will be, he said.

-In an earlier session, lawmakers at the Energy Summit expressed concern about how new regulation in Washington could affect South Carolina.
+In an earlier session, lawmakers at the Energy Summit expressed concern about how major regulatory changes in Washington could affect South Carolina.

 Passing climate change legislation could send jobs fleeing to countries such as China and India where such regulations are not in force, warned Sen. Paul Campbell, R-Goose Creek, and a retired Alcoa executive.
 Other countries have to be on board with any broad climate change policy to avoid putting U.S. jobs at risk, Campbell said.